qxf2/acc-model-app/tests/Readme.md

 	**Note:** Ensure the sample `cars-api` is available at `qxf2/cars-api` repository before running the API test.
   ## Run API Tests

 - **Run API Tests Locally**
-  `python -m pytest tests/test_name.py`
-  **Note:** Before running the tests, ensure you have the necessary environment setup, including the Bearer Token for authentication.
+  Before running the tests, ensure you have the necessary environment setup, including the Bearer Token for authentication.

 - **Run API Tests with Bearer Token**
   `python -m pytest tests/test_name.py --bearer_token <your_bearer_token>`
-  **Note:** For authentication, retrieve and export the Bearer Token as an environment variable by following the steps below:
+  For authentication, retrieve and export the Bearer Token as an environment variable by following the steps below:
   1. **Launch the Backend Service**
      Ensure the backend service is running.
 You can do this by running the application with Docker Compose:
      `docker-compose up --build -d`